Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `alpha`

-Element alpha colour, using range [0.0, 1.0].
+The element's alpha color.
+Valid values range from `0.0` to `1.0`.
 Used to composite elements.
 If you wish to hide an element completely, use `disable` instead.

 **Returns**: